-The bus took us along the steep serpentines through the Atlas mountains in western Morocco.
+The bus took us along the steep Serpentines through the Atlas mountains in western Morocco.
 We headed off from our arrival city of Agadir to the port town of Essaouira, roughly 3 hours up north.
-I have heard of it as being a farely popular location for windsurfers and kitesurfers from around the world and also for its chilled atmosphere and pittoresque houses.
+I have heard of it as being a fairly popular location for windsurfers and kite-surfers from around the world and also for its chilled atmosphere and picturesque houses.
 This interesting combination made us curious to go and see for ourselves.

 Walking through the streets and along the harbor, the city displayed a vast array of motives for pictures.
-The contrast of the primarly white buildings with the deep blue sky was very beautiful.
+The contrast of the mostly white buildings with the deep blue sky was very beautiful.

 The different colors, the smells and sound of the ocean and the special atmosphere make it worth a trip.
 Settle down in one of the many small restaurants along the ocean front and enjoy the sound of breaking waves and see the stunning sunsets.
 A must-go trip when visiting Morocco.